Section 1. Name

 (b) The College shall not carry on any activity not permitted to be carried on by an organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended from time to time, (the “Code”) or the corresponding provisions of any future United States revenue statute.

-(c) The College shall not engage in the operation of a post-secondary educational institute.
+(c) in the operation of a post-secondary educational institute.

 View the next article.